MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

 *`pos`*\
-The position of the bit in the bitset to be reset to 0.
+The position of the bit in the `bitset` to be reset to 0.

 #### Return Value

-A copy of the bitset for which the member function was invoked.
+A copy of the `bitset` for which the member function was invoked.

 #### Remarks

-The second member function throws an [out_of_range](../standard-library/out-of-range-class.md) exception if the position specified is greater than the size of the bitset.
+The second member function throws an [`out_of_range`](../standard-library/out-of-range-class.md) exception if the position specified is greater than the size of the `bitset`.

 #### Example